dbhatia2/KafkaToVertica/README.md

 Pre-Requestes:
 1. This programs processes the events produced by Maxwell daemon. http://maxwells-daemon.io/
-2. Kafka and Zookeper is already setup and Maxwell daemon is sending the CDC events to kakfa.
+2. Kafka and Zookeper is already setup and Maxwell daemon is sending the CDC events to kafka.
-3. Vertica is setup.
+3. Target - Vertica is setup.
-4. You have CDC table created in vertica mataching source table.
+4. Target -You have CDC table created in  mataching source table.

 This program currently caonverts json payload produced by Maxwell and filters the inserts events and insert it to vertica table.